xyse/AutoHackingUsb/README.md

 # AutoHackingUsb

-In this tutorial i show you my usb password recovery tool + keylogger.
+In this tutorial I show you my usb password recovery tool + keylogger.

 For educational purposes only.